Vegetarian Burmese Khow Suey – One Pot Comfort

 Here’s my vegetarian version of the hearty Burmese khow suey!
 Learn how to get the authentic Burmese curry broth flavours, so you can tuck into this warm bowl of comfort food whenever you want a pick-me-up!

-Whenever we visit an Asian restaurant, I insist on ordering the Khow Suey (curry noodle soup) just because it’s one of those meal experiences that I can build on my own meal (extra garlic chips, anyone?).
-Apart from personalising my bowl of Khow Suey, I actually like that this meal is even better shared.
-Makes for a very romantic date 😉
+Whenever we visit an Asian restaurant, I insist on ordering the Khow Suey (curry noodle soup) just because it’s one of those meal experiences that I can build on my own.
+So it shouldn’t really come as a surprise that I had to try recreating my very own Burmese khow suey recipe at home for you guys!

-This Vegetarian Khow Suey has a bunch of elements in it, which need to be separately made.
-Let’s break it down so you can see that while the ingredient list looks long, it’s actually pretty easy!
+This Vegetarian Burmese Khow Suey has a bunch of elements in it, which need to be made separately.
+I am breaking it down for you so that you can see that while the ingredient list looks long, the dish is actually quite easy to put together!

-This paste forms the base of the Khow Suey, and gives it that distinct flavour.
-It uses typically Asian fresh ingredients like garlic, ginger, coriander stems (don’t throw them away, they pack in so much flavour!), peppercorn and green chillies (See recipe card for full list).
-These ingredients pack a punch into the dish.
-Grind these ingredients into a fine paste and keep aside.
+- Curry Paste for Khow Suey: This paste forms the base of the Khow Suey and gives it that distinct flavour.
+It typically uses Asian fresh ingredients like garlic, ginger, coriander stems (don’t throw them away, they pack in so much flavour!), peppercorn and green chillies that pack a punch.

-This is by far the simplest part of the process.
-I like using egg noodles which are available easily in Indian supermarkets, but to make it vegan you can use plain flour or rice noodles .
+- The Noodles: By far the simplest part of the process.
+I like using egg noodles, which are easily available both online and in Indian supermarkets.
+You can easily use plain flour or rice noodles to make it vegan.
 You can also choose options like ramen noodles or angel hair noodles.
-Make sure you splash some cold water on the noodles after draining them.
-Mushy noodles are never nice to eat, so don't overcook them.

-The toppings are my favourite part!
-That’s where I go crazy!
+- Toppings: The toppings are my favourite part and I usually go crazy with these!
 Here’s a list of toppings you can add to your Khow Suey:

 - Fried shallots or onions